mszegedy/plea/story/ch-1.md

 ---

 <div style="font-variant: small-caps">
-Moon-Mother, please take my soul.
+Moon-Mother, please take my soul. <br />
 It is scratched.
 It is worthless.
 It is all I have to give you.
 You keep the souls of so many